next-actions/pytest-mh/docs/articles/extending/multihost-utilities.rst

-:class:`~pytest_mh.MultihostUtility` can be used to share code between different :class:`~pytest_mh.MultihostRole` classes, in addition :class:`~pytest_mh.MultihostReentrantUtility` can be used to share code beetween roles but also between :class:`~pytest_mh.MultihostHost` classes.
+:class:`~pytest_mh.MultihostUtility` can be used to share code between different :class:`~pytest_mh.MultihostRole` classes, in addition :class:`~pytest_mh.MultihostReentrantUtility` can be used to share code between roles but also between :class:`~pytest_mh.MultihostHost` classes.

 .. seealso::